 Ashley and Ken had a red-letter year in 2018!
 They moved into their new home in Westfield in June 2018, they began their gorgeous DIY renovation work, and their adorable baby just turned one!
 This couple is the perfect example of a home buyer looking past the aesthetics of a home and seeing it’s true potential!
 Just look at their before and after pictures!
-I had a wonderful time working with Ken and Ashley and continuing to follow up with them on their home renovation adventures!
+In the latest Sold By Sharon Stories: Ashley and Ken, I share how I worked with this lovely couple — and follow up with them on their home renovation adventures!
 And I am so happy they brought the “Plate Wall” from Clark to Westfield… I just LOVE it!

 Tell me a bit about yourselves…